-Withings says its Body Scan scale will be made available to buy in the EU starting in November.
-Announced at CES 2022, the device can assess nerve activity, detect Afib and monitor segmental body composition.
+The Withings Body Scan scale is available to buy in the UK and EU from today.
+Originally announced nearly a year ago at CES 2022, the device can assess nerve activity, detect Afib and monitor segmental body composition.

 The company next broke ground with its Body Cardio scale.
 It has the ability to monitor your standing heart rate and an exclusive new measurement – your Pulse Wave Velocity.
 Thanks to its sensors, Body Cardio detects slight weight variations caused by heartbeats.
 With this information, the scale can sense the moment when blood is ejected from the aorta and the moment when it reaches blood vessels in the feet.
 This essentially provides users with a mini heart health assessment.